faanlez/ConfigurableReturnFire/ConfigurableReturnFire/ReadMe.txt

 Additionally fixes Return Fire, Pistol Overwatch and Counterattack Bayonet attacks being able to crit and Counterattack Bayonet not having reaction fire aim penalty.

-Suppression and panic will now prevent all types of passive reaction attacks like they should.
+Being suppressed or panicked will now prevent all types of passive reaction attacks like they should.
 This includes Return Fire and all melee reaction attacks.

 [h1]Adding Return Fire to more classes[/h1]
 Add SkirmisherReturnFire to a class to utilize PistolReturnFire added to their primary weapon.
 All classes use PistolReturnFire for the actual shot if it is on a weapon they have equipped.
 Templars should have ReturnFire instead of SkirmisherReturnFire.